 What is a cookie?

 A cookie is generally a small file (or data) downloaded from a website that you are browsing and stored onto your device so that, once you agree, that cookie can help monitor and analyse traffic.
 Typically, they contain the following information: a site name and unique user ID, the duration of the cookie’s abilities and effects, and a random number.
+They do not collect personal data such as your name or email address.

 There are different types of cookies used for different services (please see below).